citizenwallet/sdk/README.md

     <h1>Citizen Wallet SDK</h1>
 </div>

-An easy-to-use SDK for building frontend interfaces that interact with our backend.
+An easy-to-use SDK for building frontend interfaces that interact with a community server and any related smart contracts that we use.
 This SDK is frontend framework agnostic and includes types, API calls, and state management.

 ## Introduction

 Welcome to the official SDK for our platform.
 This SDK provides a simple and efficient way to integrate your frontend application with our backend services.
-It's designed to be easy to use, while providing a comprehensive set of features to help you build powerful applications.
+It's designed for speeding up development of client applications by providing state management out of the box.
+You can simply make requests and have your UI listen for and display the data.

 Whether you're building a small side project or a large-scale commercial application, this SDK has everything you need to get started.
 It includes: